robb-j/ocelot/README.md

 wizards:
   name: Endpoints to manage those pesky wizards
   endpoints:
-  - id: list
+  - get: /wizards list
-    method: get
-    url: /wizards
-    info: Finds all of the wizards, sorted by hat size
+    info: Finds all of the wizards that are available, sorted by hat size

-  - id: create
+  - post: /wizard create
-    method: post
-    url: /wizard
-    info: Gives birth to a new wizard with the passed parameters
+    info: Gives birth to a new wizard setting their name and (optionally) hat size
     body:
       name: string - What to call the wizard hatSize?: number - How big to make his hat